-Taylor & Francis is a participant in the Crossmark program – a multi-publisher initiative to provide a standard way for readers to locate the authenticated version of a piece of content.
-To show that we are committed to maintaining the content we publish, and that we adhere to funder requirements to alert readers to potential changes, we will be adding the Crossmark logo to the first page of all published articles.
+Taylor & Francis is a participant in the CrossMark program – a multi-publisher initiative to provide a standard way for readers to locate the authenticated version of a piece of content.
+To show that we are committed to maintaining the content we publish, and that we adhere to funder requirements to alert readers to potential changes, we have added the CrossMark logo to the first page of all published articles.

 What is CrossMark?

 CrossMark is a multi-publisher initiative from CrossRef.
 It provides a standard way for readers to locate the authoritative version of a document.
 We recognize the importance of the integrity and completeness of the scholarly record to researchers and librarians and attach the highest importance to maintaining trust in the authority of its electronic archive.
 The CrossMark indicator on the published version of record informs the reader of the current status of a document and provides additional information about the publication record of the document at the click of a button.

 How it works

 We have placed the CrossMark logo on the version of record for all published documents.
 Clicking on the CrossMark icon informs the reader of the current status of a document and additional publication record information about the document, such as funding information and author ORCiDs (if available).